Papermade 4: Paper Art

 The theme of 4th edition of Papermade curated by Valeria Bertesina is "Beauty in the non-essential".
 Art and beauty may be seen as unnecessary, even superfluous, but I feel that art and beauty add life to our lives.
 Prehistoric humans understood it, when they made cave art, necklaces out of colourful beads and painted figures on earthenware.

-This exhibition started in October 2019 and will finish on 9 February 2020.
+This exhibition started in October 2019 and will finish on 9 February 2020 (Note: it has been extended till 13 April 2020).
 It includes two special events - (1) a series of "sculptures" by Joseph Rossi which re-interpret some iconic & provocative works of the well-known Italian artist Maurizio Cattelan, and (2) a mini- exhibition of 15 artists from Finland.
 The image above presents "Him" by Joseph Rossi, which was a re-interpretation of the Maurizio Cattelan sculpture (2001) of a school boy with the face of Hitler kneeling in prayer.

 Re-Interpreting Maurizio Cattelan